deviousdevops/ie-bank-2024/docs/cloud_architect.md

   - **Azure App Service**: Deploys a stable backend container for testing.
   - **Azure Database for PostgreSQL**: Uses a configuration that mirrors production settings.
   - **Azure Key Vault**: Securely stores credentials for the UAT setup.
-  - **Azure Monitor**: Captures logs and metrics for test validation.
-  - **Application Insights**: Collects telemetry for backend/frontend performance testing.
+  - **Azure App Insights and Log Analytics**: Captures logs and metrics for test validation.
+Collects telemetry for backend/frontend performance testing.
 - **Deployment**:
   - Triggered by Pull Requests to the main branch.
   - Tests are executed as GitHub status checks, and only passing tests allow a merge.

 ---